 Best Slippers for Men of 2020

 We came to love the overall design of the Sorel Falcon Ridge.
-Its best attribute is also the best example of compromise working as hoped.
-The heel height of the Sorel is almost exactly halfway between the low and "normal" options out there.
+Its best attribute is also the best example of compromise working as designed.
+The heel height on the Sorel is almost exactly halfway between the low and "normal" options out there.
 With this mid-height heel cup, you get slip-on convenience and walking security.
 Why aren't all slippers like this?
 Beyond that, the Sorel fits as advertised, comes in whole number shoe sizes, and has a sticky, rubber outsole.

 Why You Should Trust Us

 We enlisted mountain guide and professional rest-day aficionado Jed Porter to lead the quarantined slipper testing charge.
-His attention to detail is matched only by his enthusiastic and authoritative belief that happy, healthy, and comfortable feet are key to all the kinds of success.
+His attention to detail is matched only by his enthusiastic and authoritative belief that happy, healthy, and comfortable feet are the key to all the kinds of success.

 Analysis and Test Results

 Our slipper review and testing cover a wide range of styles, prices, and applications.
 Whether you're new to the slipper world, just looking for something to wear during a temporary convalescence, or you're shopping for your tenth pair and looking to upgrade, our fleet offers a wide selection.